 But the building had an interesting history, taking us way back into Blackpool’s past.
 Join us to find out more…

 Blackpool Comrades Club

-The minutes of the committee meeting on 30th September 1919 discuss the building on Adelaide Street, with the lower part of the premises to be made into a lounge, bar and billiard room.
+The minutes of the committee meeting of 30 September 1919 discuss the building on Adelaide Street.
+The report states that the lower part of the premises was to be made into a lounge, bar and billiard room.

-The building on Adelaide Street was opened as the Comrades of the Great War Club on the 24th January, 1920, by the 17th Earl of Derby.
+The building on Adelaide Street was opened as the Comrades of the Great War Club on 24 January 1920, by the 17th Earl of Derby.

 The first president of the Comrades Club was Major Leonard Greenham Star Malloy.
-Born in Ireland and educated as a Medical Doctor at Trinity College, Dublin, he was commissioned in 1901 as a Lieutenant in the Duke of Lancaster’s Own Yeomanry and was awarded the Distinguished Service Order in 1917.
-He became MP for Blackpool in 1922, eventually having practices in Harley Street and Monte Carlo.
-The Times Obituary in 1937 describes Major Malloy as “one of the best known doctors in the north of England.”
+Major Leonard was born in Ireland and educated as a Medical Doctor at Trinity College, Dublin.
+Commissioned in 1901 as a Lieutenant in the Duke of Lancaster’s Own Yeomanry, he was awarded the Distinguished Service Order in 1917.
+After becoming MP for Blackpool in 1922, he eventually owned practices in Harley Street and Monte Carlo.
+His obituary in The Times in 1937 describes Major Malloy as “one of the best known doctors in the north of England.”

-This memorial was erected by the members of the Blackpool branch of the comrades of the Great War in memory of those who made the supreme sacrifice – 1914-1919
+This memorial was erected by the members of the Blackpool branch of the comrades of the Great War.
+It’s in memory of those who made the supreme sacrifice between 1914-1919.

 Blackpool Comrades FC 1921-22

 The Clubs football team must have been nimble footed, as seen in this commemorative certificate.